Oppau explosion: Background

 The plant began producing ammonium sulfate in 1911, but during World War I when Germany was unable to obtain the necessary sulfur, it began to produce ammonium nitrate as well.
 Ammonia could be produced without overseas resources, using the Haber process, and the plant was the first of its kind to do so in the world.

 Compared to ammonium sulfate, ammonium nitrate is strongly hygroscopic, thus the mixture of ammonium sulfate and nitrate compresses under its own weight, turning it into a plaster-like substance in the 20 m silo.
 The workers needed to use pickaxes to get it out, a problematic situation because they could not enter the silo and risk being buried in collapsing fertilizer.
 To ease their work, small charges of dynamite were used to loosen the mixture.

-This seemingly suicidal procedure was in fact common practice.
+This highly dangerous procedure was in fact common practice.
 It was well known that ammonium nitrate was explosive, having been used extensively for this purpose during World War I, but tests conducted in 1919 had suggested that mixtures of ammonium sulfate and nitrate containing less than 60% nitrate would not explode.
-On these grounds, the material handled by the plant, nominally a 50/50 mixture, was considered stable enough to be stored in 50,000-metric ton lots, more than ten times the amount involved in the disaster.
+On these grounds, the material handled by the plant, nominally a 50/50 mixture, was considered stable enough to be stored in 50,000-tonne lots, more than ten times the amount involved in the disaster.
 Indeed, nothing extraordinary had happened during an estimated 20,000 firings, until the fateful explosion on September 21.

 As all involved died in the explosion, the causes are not clear.
 However, according to modern sources and contrary to the above-mentioned 1919 tests, the "less than 60% nitrate = safe" criterion is inaccurate; in mixtures containing 50% nitrate, any explosion of the mixture is confined to a small volume around the initiating charge, but increasing the proportion of nitrate to 55–60% greatly increases the explosive properties and creates a mixture whose detonation is sufficiently powerful to initiate detonation in a surrounding mixture of a lower nitrate concentration which would normally be considered minimally explosive.
 Changes in humidity, density, particle size in the mixture and homogeneity of crystal structure also affect the explosive properties.

 A few months before the incident, the manufacturing process had been changed in such a way as to lower the humidity level of the mixture from 3–4% to 2%, and also to lower the apparent density.
 Both these factors rendered the substance more likely to explode.
 There is also evidence that the lot in question was not of uniform composition and contained pockets of up to several dozen metric tons of mixture enriched in ammonium nitrate.
 It has therefore been proposed that one of the charges had been placed in or near such a pocket, exploding with sufficient violence to set off some of the surrounding lower-nitrate mixture.

 Two months earlier, at Kriewald, then part of Germany, 19 people had died when 30 metric tons of ammonium nitrate detonated under similar circumstances.
 It is not clear why this warning was not heeded.